tomfaulhaber/autodoc/index.md

 </td>
 <td>
 Used to create the source link when autodoc has a defined source repository to link to.
-This key is generated automatically by `def` and its related macros.
+This key is generated automatically by <code>def</code> and its related macros.
 </td>
 <td>